AI Email Management for Virtual Assistants: Best Tools and Workflows (2026)

 Morning block (20–25 minutes total across all clients):

-3. Draft replies in batch (10–12 min).
-Use prompt templates from the Client Context Sheet.
+- Batch-draft replies (10–12 min).
+Use Rytr for templated email types; use Claude for messages requiring contextual nuance.
+Reference the Client Context Sheet.
 Review and edit each output, 2–3 min per reply.

 Midday check (5–10 minutes): urgent emails only.
 SaneBox ensures nothing genuinely urgent was filtered.